Freika/homelab/README.md

 # Homelab

 This is a collection of scripts and configuration files that I use to manage my homelab.
 Some of them might also be used for my personal projects to setup staging and production servers.
+All variables should be placed in `inventory.txt` file.

 # Disclaimer